 It allows software developers to put their own stamp on a website, creating a visual impact.

 This is your final fundamentals module.

 Python is a general purpose language.
 It’s considered very readable and is constantly evolving as a result of a large community of volunteers who improve the language.

 In this module, you will evolve your HTML and CSS fundamentals, creating web pages that address user needs.
 You will learn how to build a responsive site.

 You will also learn to retrieve data from external sources and how to make interactive charts that demonstrate said data.
 You will then build your next portfolio project.

 In this module, you will build upon Python Fundamentals to learn how to solve complex problems using Python.
 The Flask Framework also comes into play during this module and helps to create the back end section of your web application.

 Data Centric Development

 In this module on Data Centric Development, you will be taught how to add a database to your back-end.
-You will then build your third milestone project to help share information between users on different computers.
+You will then build your next portfolio project to help share information between users on different computers.

 Full Stack Framework